X01XX/forth-memory-management/README.md

   gforth example7.fs  \ Shows a link, list and region, being lost, and detected later.

-  gforth example8.fs  \ Shows a stack empty event, with one lost struct instance address,
+  gforth example8.fs  \ Shows a stack empty event, with one lost struct instance reported.
-                      \ and its first word (to help identify the struct kind) being printed.

   gforth example10.fs \ Shows a list of floating point numbers, and an operation on the list, producing a second list.